 ACEJMC assessment plan, graduate programs

-The assessment programs for the Cronkite School’s master’s programs in Mass Communication (MMC), Sports Journalism (MSJ), and Investigative Journalism (MAIJ) are based on the expectation that students emerge competitive for entry- to mid-level positions in journalism and communications fields upon graduation and will be equipped to assume leadership roles and advance innovation in their chosen fields.
+The assessment plans for the Cronkite School’s master’s programs in Mass Communication (MMC), Sports Journalism (MSJ) and Investigative Journalism (MAIJ) are rooted in the expectation that students emerge competitive for entry- to mid-level positions in journalism and communications fields upon graduation and will be equipped to assume leadership roles and advance innovation in their chosen fields.

 Students are expected to have proficiency in reporting or researching information, writing, producing, storytelling, multiplatform delivery and audience engagement.